TalMizrahii/AP2-Ex1/README.md

 The login page template includes a form with fields for username, password, display name, and profile picture.
 The template uses Bootstrap 5.3.0-alpha3 for styling and includes custom CSS to adjust the positioning and styling of certain elements.

+The chat screen is divided into two sections; the left panel lists your chats, and the right panel displays the conversation.
+The chat screen is simple, clean, and easy to use, making it an ideal platform for personal and business communication.

 ## Implementation